Webberville, Michigan

 Webberville is a village in Ingham County in the U.S. state of Michigan.
 It is located within Leroy Township.
 The population was 1,288 at the 2020 census.

-The village is just southeast of the junction of M-43 and M-52 with I-96.
+The village is just northeast of the junction of M-43 and M-52 with I-96.
 It is about 5 mi southeast of Williamston and about 20 mi southeast of Lansing.

 Geography

 According to the United States Census Bureau, the village had a total area of 1.84 sqmi, of which 1.83 sqmi is land and 0.01 sqmi is water.

 History

 Webberville was settled in 1837 by Ephraim Meech.
 It was originally named Phelpstown.
 In 1850 it was renamed Leroy after Daniel LeRoy the first Attorney General of the state of Michigan.
 It was renamed Webberville in 1867 when the post office was reestablished since there was another town in Michigan named Leroy.
 Webberville was for the postmaster Hubert Webber.

-The Michigan Brewing Company operating in Webberville from 1996–2012.